DanielDehghan/VirtualGameStore/README.md

 ## Project Overview
 This is a **video game store website** where users can:
+- Register and Create a Member Account
+- Search for their favorit video games by name or genre
 - Browse and purchase games.
 - View game ratings and reviews.
 - Register for events.